-In many cases, we are able to obtain ‘section 10s’ for our clients – which is where you are found guilty of the offence but no conviction is recorded on your criminal record, allowing you to move on with your life without the burden of a criminal conviction.
+In many cases, we are able to obtain ‘section 10 dismissals and conditional release orders’ for our clients – which is where you are found guilty of the offence but no conviction is recorded on your criminal record, allowing you to move on with your life without the burden of a criminal conviction.

-Our proven track record of being able to obtain section 10s in even the most unlikely circumstances is a reflection of our lawyers’ skill and knowledge.
+Our proven track record of being able to obtain non conviction orders in even the most unlikely circumstances is a reflection of our lawyers’ skill and knowledge.